golergka/bfx-challenge/README.md

 - [x] Basic hello world project following the challenge instructions
 - _Optional_

   - [ ] Complete project setup with `grape` servers in one script
+  - [ ] Use proper money type instead of `number` and solve float-point arithmetic issues
+  - [ ] Include hash of the whole block into order's hash.
+Currently orders are only ordered based on their own hashes, which incentivices order placers to come up with smaller hashes, which will increase the likelihood of conflict.
+If we include the hash of the whole block into the order's hash, the whole hash will be unpredictable.

 ## Questions